PSB Insights: topics

 The study, published in 2021, provides a comparative analysis of innovation ecosystems led by various universities.
 It builds on research conducted by the newPIC Chair on innovation platforms and ecosystems for Bpifrance Le Lab since 2017.
 It has also served as a reference for preparing Bpifrance's role in public policy on University Innovation Clusters.

-Valerie MERINDOL and David W. VERSAILLES - Insights on the technological innovation in Europe
+Valerie MERINDOL and David W. VERSAILLES on the technological innovation in Europe

 Dr. Ignasi Capdevila, Professor of Management and a member of the NewPIC Chair, was recently featured in an interview on the TV news programme ‘Telenotícies’ broadcasted on TV3 (Catalonia, Spain).
 The conversation centred on the burgeoning topic of coworking spaces.